bennettkramer/Project_3/README.md

 Contributors for the development and deployment of the Hotel.io platform and marketplace include:

-1. Ryan Anderson: a) Streamlit Engineer (RapidAPI pull) b)
+1. Ryan Anderson: a) Streamlit Engineer (RapidAPI pull) b) Repository Administrator
 2. Tao Chen: a) Streamlit Engineer (secondary market)
-3. James Handral: a) Streamlit Engineer (smart Contract / NFT)
+3. James Handral: a) Streamlit Engineer (NFT / Tokenization)
-4. Colton Mayes: a) Streamlit Engineer (merging the three applications) b) Final Presentation c) README
+4. Colton Mayes: a) Streamlit Engineer (Merging of RapidAPI and NFT / Tokenization) b) Final Presentation c) README
 5. Bennett Kramer: a) Final Presentation b) README